jlumpe/jlumpe-gambit-lab-nb/experiments/211011-gambit-ani-additional-genomes/readme.md

 ### 211012-fastani

-Calculates full pairwise FastANI scores for both data sets.
+Calculates full pairwise FastANI scores for the `konstaninidis_2005` and `snkitkin_2012` data sets.
 Parses result files and saves in HDF5 format.

 #### Results

-Only about 7% of pairs in the `konstaninidis-2005` data set had reported scores (which happens when the ANI is under about 80%), this is somewhat expected because the genomes in this set are so divergent.
+Only about 7% of pairs in the `konstaninidis_2005` data set had reported scores (which happens when the ANI is under about 80%), this is somewhat expected because the genomes in this set are so divergent.

 ### 211012-gambit

-Create GAMBIT signatures and calculate pairwise distances for each data set with the 192 KmerSpecs used in the previous experiment.
+Create GAMBIT signatures and calculate pairwise distances for the `konstaninidis_2005` and `snkitkin_2012` data sets with the 192 KmerSpecs used in the previous experiment.

+### 211015-fastani-gsg

+Calculates FastANI scores for the `200726_gold_standard` data set using the same method as the last two.

+#### Results

+Similar to the `konstaninidis-2005` data set, FastANI only reported scores for about 8% of pairs.
+This makes sense because the genomes in this data set are also very diverse.

+### 211015-gambit-gsg

+Calculates GAMBIT signatures and pairwise distances for the `200726_gold_standard` data set using the same method as the last two.